 Introduction When moving from JPA to MongoDB you start to realize how many JPA features you’ve previously taken for granted.
 JPA prevents “lost updates” through both pessimistic and optimistic locking.
 Optimistic locking doesn’t end up locking anything, and it would have been better named optimistic locking-free or optimistic concurrency control because that’s what it does anyway.
 Lost updates So, what does it mean to “lose updates”?
 A real-life example would be when multiple background tasks update different attributes of some common Entity.
 In our example, we have a Product Entity with a quantity and… Read More

-In the current application we are developing there was one use case where we wanted to synchronize message processing by message provider (customer generating those messaging).
-The flow looks something like this: So messages may come randomly since there are more customer jobs running in parallel, but we want to ensure that messages belonging to the same customer are processed one after the other (analog to the Serializable Database isolation level) while allowing messages coming from different customers to be processed in parallel.
+Introduction In the current application we are developing there was one use case where we wanted to synchronize message processing by message provider (customer generating those messaging).
+The flow looks something like this: So messages may come randomly since there are more customer jobs running in parallel, but we want to ensure that messages belonging to the same customer are processed one after the other (analog to the Serializable database isolation level) while allowing messages coming from different customers to be processed in parallel.